Bayesian power spectrum estimation at the Epoch of Reionization: Introduction

-In Sections \ref{Section:Interferometry} - \ref{Section:Marginalisation} we derive the likelihood functions for both these cases.
-In Section \ref{Section:Sampling} we describe the guided Hamiltonian sampler and how it can be applied to interferometric data analysis.
-In Section \ref{Section:Sims} we then apply this framework to a set of simulations to demonstrate the efficacy of the method.
+The remainder of this paper is organized as follows.
+In Sections \ref{Section:Interferometry} - \ref{Section:Marginalisation}, we derive the likelihood functions for both the cases of small and large dimensionality.
+In Section \ref{Section:Sampling}, we describe the guided Hamiltonian sampler and how it can be applied to interferometric data analysis.
+In Section \ref{Section:Sims}, we then apply this framework to a set of simulations to demonstrate the efficacy of the method.
 These include both high and low signal-to-noise data sets, with and without an additional flat spectrum continuum component.
-In the latter case we show that this extra continuum component does not affect the power spectrum estimation of the EoR signal present in the data set despite assuming no prior knowledge of the distribution or amplitudes of sources.
-Finally in Section \ref{Section:Conclusions} we offer some concluding remarks.
+In the latter case, we show that this extra continuum component does not affect the power spectrum estimation of the EoR signal present in the data set, despite assuming no prior knowledge of the distribution or amplitudes of sources.
+In Section \ref{Section:Comparison}, we compare the methods presented here with other 21-cm power spectrum estimators in the literature, including the Bayesian approaches of \cite{2015MNRAS.452.1587G} and \cite{2016ApJS..222....3Z}.
+Finally, in Section \ref{Section:Conclusions}, we offer some concluding remarks.